Transfusion Medicine Fellowship

 Description

-The fellowship includes a strong didactic component with regular lecturers, seminars, journal clubs, case conferences.
-The fellow will be required to present regularly at these meetings .and will also regularly attend and participate in various QA/QC meetings including the Hospital Transfusion Committee.
-In addition, the fellow will regularly participate with the faculty in seminar meetings in hematology/oncology and in pediatrics/neonatology in order to give the fellow broad exposure to all fields of transfusion medicine.
-The fellow will at all times have residents and students to work alongside and tutor, as well as visiting fellows from other clinical services such as hematology/oncology and anesthesiology.
-Supervision through faculty attending physicians will at all times be available.
-The fellowship also includes a 20-lecture series on "Fundamentals of Laboratory, Business and Human Resource Management" that is attended by all residents and fellows in the department and encompasses topics in health policy; laboratory analytics, regulation and management; topics in business basics (eg budgeting, accounting, billing, cost-benefit analyses)' as well as topics human resource management, negotiation and conflict management.
+The fellowship includes a strong didactic component with regular lectures, seminars, journal clubs and case conferences.
+The fellow will be required to present regularly at these meetings and will also regularly attend and participate in various QA/QC meeting including the hospital Transfusion Committee and Patient Blood Management Committee.
+In addition, the fellow will regularly participate with the faculty in seminar meetings with Hematology/Oncology (Adult and Peds) in order to give the fellow broad exposure to all fields of transfusion medicine.
+The fellow will almost always have residents and students to work alongside and tutor, as well as visiting residents and fellows from other clinical services such as Hematology/Oncology and Anesthesia.

-The fellow will also complete a small research project under faculty supervision.
-Funds will be provided to attend at least one conference during the year, and a $600 stipend will be provided for books and supplies.
+The fellow will also complete a research project under faculty supervision.
+Travel funds are provided to attend one annual national meeting during the year, and a $800 stipend will be provided for the purchase of textbooks, journals, other reference materials and membership dues.
 Publication of research, review and/or commentary papers will be strongly encouraged.

 Goals and Objectives of the Program